 Note: The foot operated deck lift assist lever can be used to momentarily lift the deck to clear objects.
-Be sure that blades are disengaged.
+Be sure the PTO is disengaged.

 g) Adjust anti-scalp rollers for Normal Operating Conditions.
-Stop engine and remove key.
-Place rollers in one of the positions shown in Fig. 10.
+Stop engine, wait for all moving parts to stop, and remove key.
+Place rollers in one of the positions shown in Figure 8.
 Rollers will maintain 3/4 in.
 (19 mm) clearance to the ground to minimize gouging and roller wear or damage.
 For Maximum Flotation, place rollers one hole position lower.
 Rollers should maintain 1/4 in.
 (6.4 mm) minimum clearance to ground.
 Do Not adjust rollers to support the deck.
-Be sure bolt is tightened properly or loss of anti-scalp roller may result.
+Be sure bolt is tightened properly or loss of antiscalp roller may result.